 Legal experts are also hopeful that other joint replacements will also be legally classified as “artificial aids” in this context, and there is some speculation that similar surgical intervention to treat worsening work-related injuries may also be included.

 But what if you are currently suffering from the long-term effects of a work-related injury that doesn’t require joint replacement?
 Or what if you are suffering from the long-term effects of an injury that happened at work but wasn’t immediately evident?

 In such cases, your chances of receiving compensation will probably depend on several factors.
 These include but are not limited to the nature of your injury, the extent of prior compensation, if any, and the nature of your claim for reimbursement.

 Clearly, this is a complicated legal issue.
 And although there have been positive developments on this front, there is no guarantee that the Commission’s decision will stand.
 Furthermore, every case is different, and the outcome generally depends on the unique circumstances of each case.

 If you were injured at work and the injury wasn’t immediately apparent, or it has gotten worse over time, it is important to seek advice from a qualified lawyer about any compensation to which you may be entitled.
 Because your physical, emotional and financial wellbeing are at stake, you should also seek advice from an experienced lawyer about your options if your claim has been denied.
 Don’t suffer in silence.
-Contact our Compensation Lawyers Sydney today.
+Contact our Worker Compensation Lawyers Sydney today.